 Meet the Commissioner

-The Commissioner for Children and Young People is Leanne McLean.
+The Interim Commissioner for Children and Young People is Isabelle Crompton.

-Leanne has lived in Tasmania all her life.
-She grew up in the deep south of Tasmania and moved to Hobart where she went to a government high school and college.
-After school, Leanne studied science at the University of Tasmania, where she won a karaoke competition (Leanne really loves music and singing).
+Isabelle has lived in Tasmania all her life.
+She grew up on the North West coast of Tasmania and moved to Hobart to study at the University of Tasmania.

-Leanne has been the Commissioner for Children and Young People since 2018.
+Isabelle has been the Interim Commissioner for Children and Young People since October 2024.
 She loves chatting with young Tasmanians to hear how life’s going and what’s important to you.
-You can email Leanne at childcomm@childcomm.tas.gov.au or call her on (03) 6166 1366 to tell her your thoughts about any issues affecting young Tasmanians.
+You can email Isabelle at childcomm@childcomm.tas.gov.au or call her on (03) 6166 1366 to tell her your thoughts about any issues affecting young Tasmanians.

 'What does the Commissioner do for Young Tasmanians?'
 Poster